 - TMJ and Tinnitus: Should we explore the ligament chain from the cervical spine through the neck to the jaw to the ear?

-In our article summary of our published case histories Dystonic storms in four patients with hypermobile Ehlers-Danlos syndrome describes a condition of Dystonia, that is a disorder in which your muscles spasm and contract involuntarily causing seizure like appearances.
+In our article summary of our published case histories, Dystonic Storms in Four Patients with Hypermobile Ehlers-Danlos Syndrome describes a condition of Dystonia, which is a disorder in which your muscles spasm and contract involuntarily causing seizure-like appearances.
 The “storm” is as it sounds, it can be the violent dangerous shaking and spasms.
-As with any disorder there can be degrees of severity.
+As with any disorder, there can be degrees of severity.